systematic-uol/systematic-uol.github.io/docs/about.md

 ---

 # About SysteMatic
 SysteMatic brings together researchers from the Universities of Liverpool and Glasgow to develop a plan to design and engineer health systems for people living with Multiple Long-Term Conditions (MLTC).

+The development phase runs from July 2023 - December 2024.

 This work is supported by funding from the National Institute for Health Research (NIHR) and the Engineering and Physical Sciences Research Council (EPSRC) Systems Engineering Innovation hubs for Multiple long-term Conditions (SEISMIC) scheme.